 Need a Roof Inspection?📞Call (806) 622-6041

-Wind Damage Repair in Midland
+Wind Damage Repair in Midland, TX

 Midland's location at 2,779 feet elevation in the Permian Basin creates a distinctive wind environment shaped by vast oil field expanses and minimal terrain obstacles.
 The city experiences an average 13.5 mph sustained wind speed year-round, with spring months (March-May) averaging 16.8 mph sustained winds.
 NOAA meteorological data shows Midland encounters wind gusts exceeding 50 mph approximately 20-25 times annually, with peak intensity occurring during dry line thunderstorm development and cold front passages.
 The flat Permian Basin terrain allows wind systems to accelerate unimpeded across hundreds of square miles of open oilfield territory.